cleberhenriques/ExperienceRecorder/README.md

 ## License

-Experience-Recorder is available under the MIT license.
+ExperienceRecorder is available under the MIT license.
 See the LICENSE file for more info.